materialscloud-org/tools-seekpath/README.rst

 If you want to run locally the latest version, you can execute::

+  docker pull materialscloud/tools-seekpath:latest
-  docker run -p 8092:80 materialscloud/tools-seekpath
+  docker run -p 8092:80 materialscloud/tools-seekpath:latest

 and then connect to ``http://localhost:8092`` with your browser.